 where the parameter $\bar{g}_t$ is given by

 while $\bar{\alpha}_t$ is defined by the recursive formula

 which, as shown in Lemma~\ref{lem:recursive} of the Appendix, admits the following solution

 Before proceeding any further it is worth stressing that the map $\bar{\Phi}_{t}$ defined above describes the state of $A$ after $t$ steps along a given trajectory of the betting process.
-Taking the weighted mean of this super-operators with probabilities $\bar{p}_t$ gives instead the transformation which defines the evolution of the system irrespectively from the history of the betting process.
+Taking the weighted mean of these super-operators with probabilities $\bar{p}_t$ gives instead the transformation which defines the evolution of the system irrespective of the history of the betting process.
 Explicitly this is given by

 with $\Psi$ the CPTP map defined by the convex convolution